OpenSecuritySummit/oss2018/content/outcomes/tracks/CISO/working-sessions/cyber-risk-modeling.md

 ### Monte Carlo Simulation Overview

-- Use Monte Carlo if past data is insufficient or non-existent (making regression analysis impossible).
+- Use Monte Carlo if historical data is insufficient or non-existent (making regression analysis impossible).
 - Modelling a real system to learn about its behavior
 - Building a set of mathematical and logical relationships
 - Establishing and varying conditions to test different scenarios